dotkernel/queue/docs/book/v1/commands.md

 `echo "control" | socat -t1 - TCP:host:port`

-Using `-t1` flag is not necessary but can be useful, it is used to set a timeout of n seconds for both reading and writing, after n second of inactivity, socat will terminate the connection.
+ > Using `-t1` flag is not necessary but can be useful, it is used to set a timeout of n seconds for both reading and writing, after n second of inactivity, socat will terminate the connection.
 If the timeout is not set and the server does not respond or keep the connection open, the socat process could hang indefinitely.

+`echo "inventory" | socat -t1 - TCP:host:port`